Key Points:

-- Follow the step-by-step guide below to sanitize your RV freshwater holding tank using either bleach or an anti-bacterial product.
+- Follow the step-by-step guide below to sanitize your RV fresh water holding tank using bleach or an anti-bacterial product.

-If you’ve been RVing for any length of time, it’s likely that you’ve heard a whole lot about RV holding tank maintenance.
-In fact, we have written many articles about how to properly care for your holding tanks using The Unique Method!
-But there’s a topic that often gets pushed to the side when it comes to properly maintaining your tanks: how do you deal with dirty, contaminated fresh water and algae build-up in your freshwater holding tank?
+If you’ve been RVing for any length of time, you’ve likely heard a lot about RV holding tank maintenance.
+We have written many articles about how to properly care for your holding tanks using The Unique Method!
+But one topic often gets overlooked: how to deal with dirty, contaminated freshwater that may contain algae, mold and other contaminants in your fresh water tank and water lines.

 Using Bleach or Antibacterial Products

-Okay, we know what you’re thinking: how can they recommend bleach and antibacterial products when every other guide on their website says not to!?
-This is a fair question.
+Okay, we know what you’re thinking: "how can they recommend bleach and antibacterial products when every other guide on their website says not to?"

 There are two things to consider here:

-- If you want to thoroughly sanitize your freshwater tank, ultimately the only way to do this is by using bleach or antibacterial products.
-These sorts of products are pretty much the only option to sanitize the freshwater tank in your RV, but don’t worry; you’re going to make sure the tank is completely clean before you use it again!
+Second, the only way to thoroughly sanitize your freshwater tank is by using bleach or antibacterial products.
+These sorts of products are pretty much the only option, but don’t worry; you’re going to make sure the tank is completely clean before you use your freshwater tank again!

 A Step-by-Step Guide

-To sanitize your RV freshwater tank with either bleach or another anti-bacterial product, follow these checklist steps:
+To sanitize your RV freshwater tank with either bleach or another sanitizing solution, follow these checklist steps:

 - Locate the outside compartment where your water heater is placed and open the pressure relief valve.

 - Empty your water lines.
-Since algae and contaminants can build-up in the water lines of your RV, you’ll need to start by making sure they’re empty.
-You can do this by locating and opening your low-point water drainage valves.
+Since algae mold, mildew, bacteria, and contaminants can build-up in the water lines, you’ll need to start by making sure they’re empty.
+Do this by locating and opening your low-point water drainage valves.
 You may also need to open the drain on the freshwater tank itself.
 Your RV owner’s manual should tell you where these valves are located.

-- Once your water lines and tank are totally empty, it’s time to mix your bleach solution.
-For every 15 gallons that your RV freshwater tank holds, you should mix about 1/4 cup of bleach with a few gallons of water in a bucket.
+- Once your water lines and tank are totally empty, mix your bleach solution.
+For every 15 gallons that your RV freshwater tank holds, mix about 1/4 cup of bleach with a few gallons of water in a bucket.

-- If you choose to use an antibacterial product to sanitize your tank, follow the product directions to determine how to mix your solution.
+- If you choose to use a different antibacterial product, first, check your owners manual to confirm that this will not cause any damage to your RV.
+Then follow the product directions to determine how to mix your solution, and how much you should use based on your fresh water tank capacity.

 - Carefully pour your solution into your freshwater tank.
-Using a funnel might make this a whole lot easier and lower the potential for staining of the area.
+Using a funnel or a submersible or transfer pump might make this a whole lot easier and lower the potential for staining of the area.

 - After you’ve poured your bleach/antibacterial solution into the tank, fill the tank with freshwater until it is almost full.